awsdocs/amazon-forecast-developer-guide/doc_source/related-time-series-datasets.md

 A related time series dataset includes time\-series data that isn't included in a target time series dataset and might improve the accuracy of your predictor\.

-For example, in the demand forecasting domain, a target time series dataset would contain `timestamp` and `item_id` dimensions, while a complimentary related time series dataset also includes the following supplementary features: `item price`, `promotion`, and `weather`\.
+For example, in the demand forecasting domain, a target time series dataset would contain `timestamp` and `item_id` dimensions, while a complementary related time series dataset also includes the following supplementary features: `item price`, `promotion`, and `weather`\.

 A related time series dataset can contain up to 10 forecast dimensions \(the same ones in your target time series dataset\) and up to 13 related time\-series features\.